-It is lower-case “list” for F# programmers (we use a type abbreviation to get this effect)
+It is lower-case “int array” for F# programmers, or "int[]"

-The upper case name is not generally used by F# programmers and could potentially be changed.
+The upper case name is not generally used by F# programmers.

 Alignment

 The .NET System.Array module has an adhoc and cumbersome set of operators, some of them related to functional programming.
 Some (such as binary search) are suitable for direct use from F#, but many others are cumbersome, unsafe and overly imperative.